umabiel/linux-insides/Booting/README.md

 # Kernel boot process

-This chapter describes the linux kernel boot process.
+Este capítulo describe el proceso de inicio del Kernel Linux.
 You will see here a couple of posts which describe the full cycle of the kernel loading process:

 * [From the bootloader to kernel](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-1.html) - describes all stages from turning on the computer to before the first instruction of the kernel;